spotinst/help/src/docs/managed-instance/azure/getting-started/create-stateful-node.md

 Custom and shared images are indicated as <i>Generalized</i> or <i>Specialized</i>.
 When you choose a specialized image, the login and custom data scripts fields are disabled.

 Keep in mind:
-* If OS disk persistency is turned on, image section is disabled when you edit or import.
+* If OS disk persistency is turned on, image section is disabled when you edit.
 * If data disk persistency is turned on, custom and shared images that contain data disk definitions are not available (they are filtered out).

 ### Persist VM Name